ora-io/Interaction_With_OAO_Template/README.md

 ```bash
 git clone -b OAO_interaction_tutorial git@github.com:ora-io/Interaction_With_OAO_Template.git --recursive
 ```
+> Note: make sure to update all submodules to the latest version.

 ## Test Guide
 To execute tests run `forge test`, or `forge test -vvvv` for more info.